 The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
 Manual downshifts can be made using the Electronic Range Select (ERS) shift control (described later in this section).
-Moving the shift lever to the left or right (-/+) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 6, 5, 4, 3, 2, 1.
+Moving the shift lever to the left or right (-/+) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 1, 2, 3, etc.